dilankadias/SLIIT_project/README.md

-For more information, Please refer following link : https://vimeo.com/254777331
+For more information, Please refer this link : https://vimeo.com/254777331